anyoptimization/pymoo/README.rst

     pip install .

-Since for speedup some of the modules are also available compiled you can double check if the compilation worked.
-When executing the command be sure not already being in the local pymoo directory because otherwise not the in site-packages installed version will be used.
+Since for speedup, some of the modules are also available compiled, you can double-check if the compilation worked.
+When executing the command, be sure not already being in the local pymoo directory because otherwise not the in site-packages installed version will be used.

 .. code:: bash